Students of John A. Gupton College are expected to be honest in relationships with students and

 Accessibility to students is essential in order to provide a comprehensive educational program.

-A student missing more than three weeks of class work, regardless of the time of registration, will be dropped from the class and will receive a grade of “F” for the course.
+A student missing more than three absences of class work, regardless of the time of registration, will be dropped from the class and will receive a grade of “F” for the course.
 He or she may be reinstated upon recommendation of the Academic Affairs Committee.
 The attendance policy is effective for all programs offered at John A. Gupton College.
 Veterans must electronically verify their attendance with the VA.

 The Catalog in effect at the time that a student is admitted will govern program requirements for

 that student as long as he/she is continuously enrolled and making progress toward graduation.

 Letter grades are given in all course work as follows: